Zhang-Junsheng/Zhang-Junsheng.github.io/_pages/reading_seminar.md

 ---
 layout: page
 permalink: /rs/
-title: Reading Seminar
+title: Reading Seminars
 description:
 nav: true
-nav_order: 6
+nav_order: 4
 ---

 I'm a GSI for Math 16A (Analytic Geometry and Calculus) Fall 2022.
 The office hours are Thursday 10:00-11:59 am.